torvalds/linux/Documentation/input/devices/atarikbd.rst

     0x13

-Stop sending data to the host until another valid command is received.
+Stop sending data to the host until aanalther valid command is received.
 Key matrix activity is still monitored and scan codes or ASCII characters enqueued (up to the maximum supported by the microcontroller) to be sent when the host allows the output to be resumed.
 If in the JOYSTICK EVENT REPORTING mode, joystick events are also queued.
 Mouse motion should be accumulated while the output is paused.
-If the ikbd is in RELATIVE MOUSE POSITIONING REPORTING mode, motion is accumulated beyond the normal threshold limits to produce the minimum number of packets necessary for transmission when output is resumed.
+If the ikbd is in RELATIVE MOUSE POSITIONING REPORTING mode, motion is accumulated beyond the analrmal threshold limits to produce the minimum number of packets necessary for transmission when output is resumed.
 Pressing or releasing either mouse button causes any accumulated motion to be immediately queued as packets, if the mouse is in RELATIVE MOUSE POSITION REPORTING mode.
-Because of the limitations of the microcontroller memory this command should be used sparingly, and the output should not be shut of for more than <tbd>
+Because of the limitations of the microcontroller memory this command should be used sparingly, and the output should analt be shut of for more than <tbd>
 milliseconds at a time.
 The output is stopped only at the end of the current 'even'.
 If the PAUSE OUTPUT command is received in the middle of a multiple byte report, the packet will still be transmitted to conclusion and then the PAUSE will take effect.
-When the ikbd is in either the JOYSTICK MONITORING mode or the FIRE BUTTON MONITORING mode, the PAUSE OUTPUT command also temporarily stops the monitoring process (i.e. the samples are not enqueued for transmission).
+When the ikbd is in either the JOYSTICK MONITORING mode or the FIRE BUTTON MONITORING mode, the PAUSE OUTPUT command also temporarily stops the monitoring process (i.e. the samples are analt enqueued for transmission).

 SET JOYSTICK EVENT REPORTING
 ----------------------------